Selecting a Topic, Taking Notes, Organizing a Draft

 - This handbook is based on the MLA Style Manual and is intended as an aid for college students writing research papers.
 Included here is information on selecting a topic, researching the topic, note taking, the writing of footnotes and bibliographies, as well as sample pages of a research paper.
 Useful for the beginning researcher.

-- Turabian, Kate L. A Manual for Writers of Term Papers, Theses, and Dissertations.
-8th ed.
-Chicago: University of Chicago Press, 2013.
+- Turabian, Kate L. A Manual for Writers of Research Papers, Theses, and Dissertations: Chicago Style for Students and Researchers.
+9th ed.
+Chicago: University of Chicago Press, 2018.

 - Kate Turabian's standard guide for student writers based on the University of Chicago style.
 Chapters cover everything you've ever wanted to know about putting a paper together, from writing introductory chapters to formatting your bibliography.

-For further information and links to online citation guides, see Bibliographic Citations: Resources and Guides.
+For further information and links to online citation guides, see Citation Styles: Handbooks, Resources, and Guides.

 Return to Library Research at Cornell